 The replant consists of balled plants and the manual work, because the replant is not able to do with machine.
 Accordingly the costs of replant are composed of the 20 % of the costs of the original numbers of the balled plants and the 80 % of the costs of the wages of the work of the establishment.
-In case of the black locust stand type the costs contain only 5 % of the costs of the original numbers of the establishment.
+In case of the black locust stand type the costs contain only 5 % of the costs of the original numbers of the balled plants and the 20 % of the costs of the wages of the work of the establishment.